-Many parents want their child to be well rounded and, in many cases, learn a musical instrument.
-There are few questions you need to ask yourself or your child to see if they are ready.
+Many parents want their child to be well-rounded and, in many cases, learn a musical instrument.
+There are so many benefits to music education and deciding when your child should start learning to play is an important decision.
+Check out the questions you need to ask yourself or your child to see if they are ready.

 I would love to hear your stories about your child and their lessons?
 Do you have to fight with them to go?

 Several people have asked what book my son uses to learn guitar.
 It’s this one.